bvilayvong/osTicket-Ticket-Lifecycle-Examples/README.md

 <img src="https://iili.io/dVhENst.png" alt="screenshot-8">
 <br>
 <p>In the Agent Panel, you will see the ticket requests and be able to open them.
-You will have access to the Ticket #, Last Updated, Subject, From, Priority and assigned To sections.</p>
+You will have access to the Ticket #, Last Updated, Subject, From, Priority, and assigned To sections.</p>
 <br>
 <img src="https://iili.io/dVhEeqX.png" alt="screenshot-9">
 <br>
-<p>In the Admin Panel, you can setup and configure the access, permissions and teams of each agent.
+<p>In the Admin Panel, you can setup and configure the access, permissions, and teams of each agent.
 Such as what primary department and what level of allowed access. </p>
 <br>
 <img src="https://iili.io/dVhEk1n.png" alt="screenshot-10">
 <br>
 <br>
 <img src="https://iili.io/dVhEvgs.png" alt="screenshot-11">
 <br>
-<p>Once Access, Permissions and Teams have been configured.<br>
+<p>Once Access, Permissions, and Teams have been configured.<br>
 Click Save Changes. <br>
 A check mark icon will indicate that it has successfully updated this agent. </p>
 <br>